whyboris/utilitarianism.net/content/population-ethics.md

 > **N** = number of persons; **Q** = average well-being level; **α** = critical level; **f()** = strictly increasing and strictly concave function with a horizontal asymptote

-Impersonal theories imply that creating an additional person with a (sufficiently) good life makes the world better, other things being equal.[^45] However, many people intuitively reject this implication.
+Impersonal theories imply that creating an additional person with a (sufficiently) good life makes the world better, other things being equal.[^45] However, many people reject this implication.
 They would say that there are no moral reasons to bring into existence additional people—at least no reasons based on the well-being these people would enjoy if created.
-Jan Narveson put this idea in slogan form: “We are in favour of making people happy, but neutral about making happy people”.[^46] _Person-affecting views_ of population ethics attempt to capture this intuition of neutrality.[^47]
+Jan Narveson put this idea in slogan form: “We are in favour of making people happy, but neutral about making happy people”.[^46] _Person-affecting views_ of population ethics attempt to capture this intuition of neutrality, and are especially common among non-consequentialists.[^47]

 To this end, standard person-affecting views accept the _person-affecting restriction_: